 The level’s gone through a few concepts since then.
 Some initial pitches were even more explicitly musical than what we’ve shown off.
 Other ideas had darker spaces before awakening the senses.
 You can see an example of that in this early concept art from senior artist Levi Ryken.

 As the concept came together, the direction became more psychedelic.
 Artistic touchstones included the animations from the Peter Max-inspired Yellow Submarine as well as the work of Russian abstract artist Wassily Kandinsky and even some old cartoons like the Looney Tunes.
 The Brain in a Jar’s senses are unlocked at a variety of locations.
-You can see how that art direction grew out of concepts like these drawings from senior concept artist Emily Johnstone.
+You can see how that art direction grew out of concepts like these drawings from senior concept artist Emily Johnstone (please note that this content contains flashing imagery - view image in a new window).
 These show both the “Eye Shrine” segment you saw in the trailer as well as a few other spaces.

 We’ve only shown off a small portion of this level and Raz’ new Time-Bubble ability and it’s definitely a different vibe from Loboto’s creepy tooth-packed level.
 If you want to learn more about the art design process, you can listen to this chat I had with art airector Lisette Titre-Montgomery and senior concept artist Emily Johnstone.